 I first came to yoga as a student and then over twenty five years ago discovered Iyengar yoga through my mother and under the guidance of my first teachers, Ursula Schoonraad, John Shirbon and John Claxton, all who have inspired me individually.

 I worked in international policy juggling work and travel with my young family; it was yoga which helped keep the balance.
 I left my job and began teacher training which deepened my own practice and, once qualified, I began to help others discover themselves through yoga.
 I am indebted to my initial teacher trainers, Ursula and Sheila Haswell, and have never looked back.

 Since qualifying in 2009, I have continued regular classes with Julie Hodges; her wisdom, patience and in depth teaching have been all inspiring.
 Julie and Sheila, both Senior teachers, continue to provide invaluable guidance in deepening my own practice and further training, having gained the Intermediate Junior level 3 in 2019.

-I am fortunate to attend workshops and annual professional development days led by senior teachers, and workshops and conventions taught by teachers from India.
-These have included Geeta and Abhijata Iyengar and those who worked closely with them and BKS Iyengar: Navaz Kamdin, Zubin Zarthoshtimanesh, Raya Uma Dutta and Uday Bhosale.
-In December 2018 I was very privileged to be taught by both Geeta and Prashant Iyengar in Pune during the Centenary celebrations of their father’s death; and to receive Geeta’s devoted teaching and wisdom a few days before her death.
+I am fortunate to regularly attend workshops, professional development days and conventions across the UK led by senior teachers, including teachers from India.
+These have included Geeta and Abhijata Iyengar and those who worked closely with them and Mr Iyengar: Navaz Kamdin, Zubin Zarthoshtimanesh, Raya Uma Dutta and Uday Bhosale, who I regularly continue to learn from.

-I continue to learn the importance of maintaining a balance between my own practice and teaching as well as between yoga and my own family life: they help and complement the other.
+The importance of maintaining a balance between my own practice and teaching as well as between yoga and my own family life is paramount: they help and complement each other.